jwodder/ps1.py/README.rst

 -G, --git-only  Only output the Git status string (including leading
-                separator); output an empty line if not in a Git repository or if "off" is given on the command line --zsh           Format output for use in zsh's ``PS1`` -V, --version   Display version information and exit -h, --help      Display usage information and exit
+                separator); output an empty line if not in a Git repository or if "off" is given on the command line --git-timeout SECONDS
+                If running ``git status`` takes longer than the given number of seconds (default: 3), disable the Git integration --zsh           Format output for use in zsh's ``PS1`` -V, --version   Display version information and exit -h, --help      Display usage information and exit